 Justin Trudeau refers to conservative candidate as a “two-fer,” what did he mean?

 The Liberal government is currently out on a caucus retreat before parliament resumes later this week.
-It's been a turbulent week for the Liberal party, after continued controversy around the decision to invoke the emergencies act in the 2022 Ottawa Occupation, due to a court deeming it to be unconstitutional, and separate from that having an MP suggested a leadership review to be necessary.
+It's been a turbulent week for the Liberal Party, after continued controversy around the decision to invoke the Emergencies Act in the 2022 Ottawa Occupation, due to a court deeming it to be unconstitutional, and, separate from that, having an MP suggest a leadership review to be necessary.

-Ever since former Conservative party leader Erin O'Toole resigned, the Durham Riding has had a vacant seat, with a byelection coming later in the year to find a succsesor to O'Toole The Conservative party candidate for Durham in the upcoming byelection is Jamil Jivani, a Canadian radio host, non-practising lawyer, author, and political commentator.
+Ever since former Conservative Party leader Erin O'Toole resigned, the Durham Riding has had a vacant seat, with a byelection coming later in the year to find a successor to O'Toole.
+The Conservative Party candidate for Durham in the upcoming byelection is Jamil Jivani, a Canadian radio host, non-practising lawyer, author, and political commentator.

 During the caucus retreat, Justin Trudeau sparked controversy when he referred to Jivani, referring to him as a “twofer.”
 According to Merriam-Webster, the word “twofer” refers to something that satisfies two criteria or needs simultaneously.